 Street Lighting: The Security Myth

-Outdoor lighting can enhance function, safety and in some settings, if properly designed for the purpose, it can enhance security.
-However, street lighting purpose is enhancing vehicular and pedestrian travel safety.
-Nonetheless, much of the public assumes that street lighting can deter crime.
+Street lighting’s purpose is to enhance travel safety.
+However, much of the public assumes that street lighting can deter crime.
 As we will see, there is no clear evidence supporting that conclusion.
-A great deal of unnecessary street lighting has been deployed on the basis of this assumption with adverse consequences for climate change, damage to wildlife and habitat, human health and the esthetics of our urban communities, not to mention wasting limited public funds.
 Where crime is a serious consideration, we should employ effective countermeasures, and avoid unnecessary street lighting that is more likely to attract and/or facilitate crime than prevent it.
-Responsible lighting practices, as defined by the Illumination Engineering Society, will make our cities and towns safer, more efficient, ecologically sound and esthetically pleasing.
+Responsible lighting practices, as defined by the Illumination Engineering Society, will make our cities and towns safer, healthier, more efficient, ecologically sound, and esthetically pleasing.

-We need to distinguish between safety and security, terms which are often ambiguously interchanged in outdoor lighting discussions.
+We need to distinguish between safety and security.
 In this document “security” relates to criminal conduct, while “safety” alludes to accidental personal injury.

-Criminals need light like everyone else, a fact implicit in Dastardly Dan’s flashlight.
-If criminals need light, it should be obvious that lighting my attract rather than deterrent crime.
-The precise point made in a 1997 Report to Congress, by the National Institute of Justice in which, after an exhaustive review of the literature addressing the impact of lighting on open spaces in general, concluded: “We may speculate that lighting is effective in some places, ineffective in others, and counterproductive in still other circumstances.
+Criminals need light like everyone else, a fact implicit in Dastardly Dan’s flashlight and doubtlessly the reason most burglaries occur in the daytime.(viii).
+If criminals need light, it should be obvious that lighting may attract rather than deter crime.
+The precise point made in a 1997 Report to Congress, by the National Institute of Justice which, after an exhaustive review of the literature addressing the impact of lighting on open spaces in general, concluded: “We may speculate that lighting is effective in some places, ineffective in others, and counterproductive in still other circumstances.
 The problematic relationship between lighting and crime increases when one considers that offenders need lighting to detect potential targets and low-risk situations (Fleming and Burrows 1986).”…continuing…”We can have very little confidence that improved lighting prevents crime, particularly since we do not know if offenders use lighting to their advantage.”(ix)

 An even more recent study takes us back to Britain where an increasing number of local councils in England and Wales have been turning off or dimming streetlights late at night during “light curfews” to save money and reduce carbon emissions.
 The National Institutes of Health Research funded a study to evaluate the impact on both crime and vehicle accidents.
 Covering fourteen years and 62 councils, the study found no discernible increase in crime or accidents.(xii)